helm/helm/docs/developers.md

 - The `rootfs/` folder is used for Docker-specific files.
 - The `docs/` folder is used for documentation and examples.

-Go dependencies are managed with [Glide](https://github.com/Masterminds/glide) and stored in the `vendor/` directory.
+Go dependencies are managed with Go modules, so there is no vendor folder.

 ### Git Conventions